amallen02/architect-flow-public-api-blueprint/blueprint/index.md

 ### Define the environment variables

-First define the environment variables that hold the OAuth credential grant that is used by CX as Code to provision the Genesys Cloud objects.
+Define the environment variables that hold the OAuth credential grant that is used by CX as Code to provision the Genesys Cloud objects.

 - `GENESYSCLOUD_OAUTHCLIENT_ID` - This is the Genesys Cloud client credential grant Id that CX as Code executes against.
 - `GENESYSCLOUD_OAUTHCLIENT_SECRET` - This is the Genesys Cloud client credential secret that CX as Code executes against.
 - `GENESYSCLOUD_REGION` - This is the Genesys Cloud region in which your organization is located.
-- `GENESYSCLOUD_ARCHY_LOCATION` - The location for the organization (e.g mypurecloud.com)
+- `GENESYSCLOUD_ARCHY_LOCATION` - This is the location for the organization (e.g mypurecloud.com)

 ### Clone the repo